How to Serve Mare Santo

 To chill it right:

-Let it rest there for about 20 minutes
+Let it rest for about 20 minutes

 Choose the Right Glass

-Always use a tulip-shaped glass - wide in the bowl, narrower at the top.
+Use a tulip-shaped glass — wide in the bowl, narrower at the top.

 The bottle